 As part of the AVID turntable review, I listened to the Dynavector 10×5 MkII and although this cartridge is considered by many to be a class leader and it does indeed perform very well under the right circumstances, I found that its ultimate success was highly dependent on the tonearm in which it was used.
-Most notably, pairing it with the AVID TA-1 and TA-3 (OEM Rega RB220 and RB330) resulted in an overly tight, flat, and gray sound while the pairing with the AVID Sequel turntable and Audio Origami PU-7 tonearm worked wonderfully well, yielding superbly articulate and robust bass with excellent neutrality, impressive dynamics, and great PRaT.
-The cartridge also has a remarkable purity and spot-on perfect timbre.
+Most notably, pairing it with the AVID TA-1 and TA-3 (OEM Rega RB220 and RB330) resulted in an overly tight, flat, and gray sound while the pairing with the AVID Sequel turntable and Audio Origami PU-7 tonearm (12-gram effective mass version with Cardas 33ga internal wiring and super OFC external cable) worked wonderfully well, yielding superbly articulate and robust bass with excellent neutrality, impressive dynamics, and great PRaT.
+The cartridge also has a remarkable purity and realistic timbre.
 In this setting, ultimately, I settled on a 47kOhm loading with 50dB of gain for this cartridge.
 While the 10×5 MkII has a crystal-clear delivery, it is not bright at all.
 In fact, both the Audio Technica ATN150mlx and AT33Sa are considerably airier on top.
 But then again, both these carts could also be said to have more treble air than is strictly neutral.

 I found that the match with the phono stage was also quite critical.
 For instance, while the 10×5 MkII worked fabulously with the CH Precision P1 phono stage, the match was not at all successful with the otherwise superb and top-of-the-range AVID Pulsare II phono stage where the result was in many ways similar to the pairing with the TA-3 tonearm.
 Remarkably, the 10×2 MkII worked much more synergistically with the slightly smooth and warm-sounding, and thus forgiving, AVID Pellar which is the brand’s entry-level phono stage.